grafana/github-datasource/docs/sources/variables-and-macros/macros.md

 # Macros

-A Macro is a feature that allows you to simplify the syntax and add dynamic parts to your queries.
-They help make your queries more flexible and adaptable to changing conditions.
-It's important to note that while not all data source plugins have macros as it availability and implementation depends on the specific design and capabilities of each plugin.
+A macro is a feature that allows you to simplify the syntax and add dynamic parts to your queries.
+They help make your queries more flexible.

-The GitHub data source plugin do support the macro feature and you can use the following macros in your queries:
+The GitHub data source plugin for Grafana supports the following macros:

 | Macro name | Syntax                     | Description                                                              | Example                                                                              |
 | ---------- | -------------------------- | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------------ |